My Static Blog Publishing Setup and an Apology to RSS Subscribers

-SFTP if I so desire) which makes things fairly simple to sync my local files with production code.
-This is handled via
+SFTP if I desire) which makes things simple to sync my local files with production code.
+This is handled via rsync with a basic

 rsync -vrzc --exclude 'deploy.sh' --exclude '.git' --delete ./ firstname.lastname@example.org:

 I love this new setup.
-It's portable, lightweight, has zero dependencies, and gives me the opportunity to write directly in HTML.
-Some may find this workflow idiotic or cumbersome - but I couldn't disagree more.
+It’s portable, lightweight, has zero dependencies, and gives me the opportunity to write directly in HTML.
+Others may find this workflow idiotic or cumbersome but I couldn’t disagree more.
 Site wide changes can be made with simple

-Find/Replace actions or even whipping up a very basic script.
-Things only need to be as complex as you wish to make them!
+Find/Replace actions or even whipping up a basic script.
+Things should be as complex as you wish to make them!

-At the end of the day, whatever helps you be more efficient and gets you producing more content is a winning strategy to in my book.
-Who knows, maybe I'll even inspire one random reader out there to do the same :)
+At the end of the day, anything that helps you be more efficient and gets you producing more content is a winning strategy in my book.
+Who knows, this concept could even inspire one random reader out there to do the same.

 As always, I'd love to read your feedback in my public inbox!